-Ja Rule Hasn't Seen The Fyre Festival Documentaries Because He "Lived It"
+Here’s Why Ja Rule Still Hasn’t Seen Any Of The Fyre Festival Documentaries

 In an upcoming appearance on Watch What Happens Live, Ja Rule revealed he hasn’t seen the Fyre Festival documentaries that were released earlier this year.
 The co-founder of the ill-fated luxury music festival got candid about the disastrous 2017 event with Andy Cohen in an upcoming Tuesday, Oct.
 8 episode of the Bravo series.
 As it turns out, Ja Rule has a reason for not having tuned into Netflix’s Fyre: The Greatest Party That Never Happened and Hulu’s Fyre Fraud.
 “I have not,” Ja Rule said when asked if he’s watched the docs.
 “I lived it, Andy!
 I’m good.”